 - partners of the business if the licence is issued to a partnership

 - officers or directors of the corporation if the licence is issued to a corporation

-Licence holders must notify Service Alberta in writing within 15 days of ceasing to carry on the activities for which the licence was issued.
+Licence holders must notify Service Alberta and Red Tape Reduction in writing within 15 days of ceasing to carry on the activities for which the licence was issued.

 - Section 6 regarding error and omissions insurance that must be maintained